 Charlie has over 18 years of experience in the field of ABA.
 Prior to founding 2020 Behavior, LLC Charlie worked within schools, clinics and home settings in Los Angeles, Raleigh, London, Sydney and Singapore.
 Until 2017 Charlie was based in Singapore where she managed her own practice and worked with families across SE Asia, providing direct services, parent training, supervision, school consultation, social skills training and international consultation to clients with ASD and related disorders.

 Originally from the UK, Charlie has a Masters in Psychology from the University of St. Andrews (Scotland) and holds a post-graduate certification in Behavior Analysis from Florida Institute of Technology.

 Charlie brings warmth, humor and creativity into her practice.
 Charlie specializes in Early Intervention and Verbal Behavior.

-Ramla Chaudhry, MA is Director of Services at 2020 Behavior.
+Ramla Chaudhry, MA is co-founder and Director of Services at 2020 Behavior, LLC.

 Ramla has 15 years of experience in the field of ABA.
 Prior to 2020 Behavior, Ramla worked within schools and home settings in Milpitas, Los Altos, San Jose, and Monterey.